 How To Diagnose And Fix The P0037 Trouble Code

-Once you have recorded all of the vehicles trouble codes, consult service information to locate the oxygen sensor located in the bank 1 sensor 2 position.
-Once you are certain you are dealing with the correct sensor, give the sensor and associated wiring a thorough visual inspection.
+Once you have recorded all of the vehicle’s trouble codes, consult service information to locate the bank 1 sensor 2 position’s oxygen sensor.
+Once you are sure you are dealing with the correct sensor, give the sensor and associated wiring a thorough visual inspection.
 It is common to have physically damaged sensors and wiring due to the vulnerable location.

 If nothing is found during the visual inspection, consult a wiring diagram to find the proper wires for the power and ground circuits to the oxygen sensor heater.
-Unplug the sensor and using a multimeter, check for resistance across the heating element on the sensor side of the wiring harness.
-If this results in an open circuit or no resistance, it means that the heating element is open inside the sensor.
-If this is the case, replace the sensor and clear trouble codes.
+Unplug the sensor and use a multimeter, check for resistance across the heating element on the wiring harness’s sensor side.
+If this results in an open circuit or no resistance, it means the heating element is open inside the sensor.
+Should this be the case, replace the sensor and clear trouble codes.
 If your meter shows an ohm value, check the specifications in your service manual.

 If the heating element is within the specified resistance values, use your wiring diagram to test the power and ground circuits to the oxygen sensor heater.
-Depending on the vehicle, the ECM either supplies a 12 volt signal or a ground to the heating element.
-If you have an advanced OBD-II scan tool you may be able to perform a functional test and activate the heater manually to check the power and ground circuits.
+Depending on the vehicle, the ECM either supplies a 12-volt signal or a ground to the heating element.
+If you have an advanced OBD-II scan tool, you can perform a functional test and activate the heater manually to check the power and ground circuits.
 If not, you will need to test after a cold soak, as the ECM will not activate the heater if the sensor is already warm.
 If you are missing either of these signals, trace the circuit until the problem is found.
-In rare cases, the driver in the ECM can be defective and not send out the power or ground signal to the sensor.
+In rare cases, the ECM driver can be defective and not send out the power or ground signal to the sensor.
 If this is the case, replace the ECM.

 Common Mistakes To Avoid While Diagnosing The P0037

-To avoid common mistakes, make sure the follow the diagnostic procedure.
-While a failed oxygen sensor is the most common cause of P0037, it is important to verify the heater circuit before replacing the sensor.
+To avoid common mistakes, make sure to follow the diagnostic procedure.
+While a failed oxygen sensor is the most common cause of P0037, it is crucial to verify the heater circuit before replacing the sensor.